 Grievance and Anti-Retaliation Policy

-Anyone participating in the CoC has the right to file a grievance if they have a complaint about the provision of housing and services.
+Anyone participating in the CoC has the right to file a grievance if they have a complaint about the provision of housing and services, or believe their rights as established by the NC BoS CoC Client Bill of Rights have been violated

 The NC BoS CoC affirms that people who wish to file a grievance have the right to do so without retaliation from the party accused or any associated representative.
-Retaliation includes, but is not limited to: harassment, intimidation, violence, program dismissal, refusing to provide services, use of profane or derogatory language to or in reference to the complainant, or breach of contract.
+Retaliation includes, but is not limited to, harassment, intimidation, violence, program dismissal, refusing to provide services, use of profane or derogatory language to or in reference to the complainant, or breach of contract.

 Grievance Procedures:

-At intake, orientation or employment, all clients, staff, volunteers, and contractors should be provided the program’s Anti-Discrimination Policy and should be informed of the program’s grievance process.
+At intake, orientation or employment, all participants, staff, volunteers, and contractors should be provided the program’s Anti-Discrimination Policy and should be informed of the program’s grievance process.
+Additionally, at intake, all participants should be given a copy of the NC BoS CoC Client Bill of Rights and informed of their rights and the grievance process established therein.

 Anyone can submit a complaint form initially to program administration.

-Program administration will address the grievance with the provider and the client, staff, volunteer, or contractor.
-If the grievance is against a program administrator, the agency should have an objective representative body, such as a Board Executive Committee, hear and make decisions about the grievance.
+Program administration will address the grievance with the provider and the participant, staff, volunteer, or contractor.
+If the grievance is against a program administrator, the agency should have an objective representative body, such as a Board Executive Committee, to hear and make decisions about the grievance.

-If a participant is not satisfied with the outcome or if a participant fears retaliation at the program level, a complaint can be filed with NCCEH staff at bos@ncceh.org.
+If a participant is not satisfied with the outcome or if a participant fears retaliation at the program level, a complaint can be filed with the CoC at bos@ncceh.org.

 Racial Equity Policy

-CoC agencies, staff, volunteers, and contractors must recognize that Black, Indigenous, and People of Color (BIPOC) are disproportionately represented in the homeless services system and are often negatively impacted at disproportionate rates by economic and political systems, contributing to higher rates of homelessness.
+CoC agencies, staff, volunteers, and contractors must recognize that Black, Indigenous, and People of Color (BIPOC) are disproportionately represented in the homeless services system and often negatively impacted at disproportionate rates by economic and political systems, contributing to higher rates of homelessness.
 All agencies within the NC BoS CoC must take active steps to assess and reduce racial disparities in their agency and their community.
 These steps can include, but are not limited to:

-Seeking regular racial equity training opportunities for all agency staff, volunteers, contractors, and board members.
+Seeking regular racial equity training opportunities for all agency staff, volunteers, contractors, and board members

-Review the NC BoS CoC annual Racial Equity Assessment and develop plans to target disparities that persist in their community.
+Reviewing the NC BoS CoC annual Racial Equity Analysis and developing plans to target disparities that persist in their community

-Actively work to increase racial diversity in hiring, especially in leadership or supervisory positions, and board member recruitment.
+Actively working to increase racial diversity in hiring, especially in leadership or supervisory positions, and board member recruitment

-Actively recruit bi-lingual staff in hiring for client-facing positions.
+Actively recruiting bilingual staff in hiring for participant-facing positions

-Assess and make changes to agency policies and procedures that might disproportionately impact BIPOC clients, such as requiring criminal background checks for program entry.
+Assessing and making changes to agency policies and procedures that might disproportionately impact BIPOC participants, such as requiring criminal background checks for program entry

-Consider tracking your agency’s data to ensure equal access to admission, housing, and other programming based on race.
+Consider tracking agency data to ensure equal access to admission, housing, and other programming based on race

 Appendix I.